 The University looks to data to inform ongoing education and prevention efforts.
-In 2021, the University conducted its annual university-wide Survey on Sexual and Gender-Based Harassment (formerly called campus climate survey).
+Last administered in the Fall 2021 semester, the University conducts a biennial university-wide Survey on Sexual and Gender-Based Harassment (formerly called the Campus Climate survey).
 The survey gauges students' perception of prohibited sexual conduct, asks about incidents of prohibited offenses students experienced during their time at the University, and measures student knowledge of campus resources.
 The data helps inform areas where the University can improve its educational, support, and response programs.
+The Fall 2021 survey results were used to evaluate the impact of OPEN's bystander intervention programs, identify student populations at higher risk of experiencing sexual violence to drive intervention priorities, and better understand barriers for students seeking supportive services after experiences of sexual violence.
 The results of the survey can be found here.